redgeoff/redgeoff-web/content/posts/free-vpn-aws-2022.md

 ### Step 6 — Add the Route

-Routes must be added to the server so that your team’s clients know which traffic to route to the VPN Server.
+Routes must be added to the server so that your team’s clients know which traffic to route to the VPN server.

 You can determine the proper subnet by returning to your list of EC2 instances, clicking on a target instance and identifying the Private IP.